Procedures for Handling Complaints

 - questions a reporting party might have

-Regardless of whether a victim of sexual discrimination ultimately files a complaint, if the campus knows or has reason to know, about possible sexual discrimination or sexual violence, the university must review the matter to determine if an investigation is warranted.
+Regardless of whether a victim of sexual discrimination ultimately files a formal complaint, if the campus knows or has reason to know, about possible sexual discrimination or sexual violence, the university must review the matter to determine if an investigation is warranted.
 The university must take appropriate steps to eliminate any sex discrimination/harassment, prevent its recurrence, and remedy its effects.

 Safety of the Campus Community is Primary